mgoldfield/nodelooper/README.txt

 - title page
 - github readme

+security:
 - max length for a loop
+- max loops
+- max participants per loop
+- max participants global
+- ddos prevention with IP and user-agen fingerprinting

-- testssssss
+- testssssss / jest
 - snap to beat in main progress bar
 - more latency futzing

+instructions/faq:
+- how to convert wav to mp3
+- how to use midi
+- how is this project funded?

 v2: